ietf-wg-diem/diem-requirements/draft-ietf-diem-requirements.md

 ### Validation {#validation}

-Some use cases require that digital emblems can be validated.
+Some use cases require that digital emblems be validated.
 The digital emblem architecture MUST, without restriction, allow individual standards to support verification of all the digital emblem's data or a defined subset.
 This ensures digital emblems can support static or dynamic data without having to account for the pain of frequent re-signing of dynamic data if its validation is not required by a given digital emblem type.
 In particular, when validation is defined, it MUST ensure that the emblem was issued for the respective asset.
 Some use cases MAY use unverified digital emblems.